mkyl/QuasiStableColors.jl/README.md

 and Centrality" by Moe Kayali and Dan Suciu.

 Contents:
+- 'src/'
-- `main.jl`: implementation of the Rothko algorithm
+  - `QuasiStableColors.jl`: implementation of the Rothko algorithm
   - `datasets.jl`: handlers to ingest datasets
   - `flow.jl`: code for max-flow approximation
   - `optimize.jl`: code for linear program approximation
   - `centrality.jl`: code for betweenness centrality approximation
 - `experiments/`
   - `figures.jl` color to make the karate club figure
   - `histograms.jl` builds the histograms of color sizes